What is a Domain Name?

 Country codes are also easily recognizable to new users because the abbreviations are the same ones used for other purposes.
 The organization of the domain name hierarchy and the ability to reserve them for only one purpose has already undergone several modifications.
 Discussions and debates concerning the availability and affordability of domain names can be expected to continue.

 Sub-domains are organized to the left of the top-level domain, and this is the part of the domain system that is most recognizable to humans.
-It is common to see several levels of sub-domains, and some countries developed specific conventions of organization to communicate information within their internal naming systems.
+It is common to see several levels of sub-domains, and some countries developed specific conventions of the organization to communicate information within their internal naming systems.